Elmahrosa/TEOS-FORGE/README.md

 TEOS Forge is **open by default** and **sustainable by design**.

-- Core coordination logic is open-source
+- Core coordination logic is open‑source
 - Contributions are never paywalled
 - Monetization applies only to:
   - Hosted infrastructure
   - Enterprise compliance & support
-  - White-label sovereign deployments
+  - White‑label sovereign deployments

 💠 See: [`docs/monetization.md`](docs/monetization.md)